Watch / Book Overviews / New Testament Overviews

 Galatians

-In the book of Galatians, believers learn that they are justified by the Gospel of Jesus, not the laws of Torah.
-They are a part of a multi-ethnic family and equipped by the Spirit to love God and others.
-When people trust in Jesus as Messiah and put their faith in him, his life, death, and resurrection become theirs.
-They are new creations, free from the requirement to follow the laws of Torah.
-They now join a new multi-ethnic covenant family of Jesus, fulfilling God's promise to Abraham.
+In the book of Galatians, followers of Jesus learn that they are justified by the Gospel of Jesus, not the laws of Torah.
+They are a part of a multi-ethnic family of God and equipped by the Spirit to love God and others.

 9:04